willstepp/writings/hunger/hunger-notes.md

 The Blight
+They discover the blight

-They discover, Yaholo performs a rite of purification, no power because no true belief.
+Yaholo performs a rite of purification, the people are without hope and look to the ritual and incantations to give them hope.
+He saw they were desperate and wanted something to give them peace of mind, but the words of the ritual had no power because there was no true belief in them.
+This he knew.

+belief.
 A young girl dies.
 Kulsathee and the elders speak.

 how does this scene move the story along?